This topic explains the general procedure for creating message proxies.

 Preventing Infinite Loops

-Note that this loop detection applies only to internally-routed forwarding (e.g., it applies to routing to localhost, not routing to a host name).
+The built-in loop detection only applies to internally-routed forwarding (e.g., routing to localhost, not routing to a host name).